oracle-livelabs/oci/apps-cloud-adventure-cio/04-integration/integration.md

-7. Let’s navigate back to the Fusion Cloud home screen.
+7. Let’s navigate back to the Oracle Fusion Cloud home screen.

     > Click the **Home** button